PRESS DIGEST- Financial Times - July 6

-July 6 The following are the top stories in the Financial Times.
+July 6 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines